rust-lang/rust/doc/rust.md

 rather than being implemented directly in C or assembly language.
 The definitions of these operations have to be easy for the compiler to find.
 The `lang` attribute makes it possible to declare these operations.
-For example, the `str` module in the Rust core library defines the string equality function:
+For example, the `str` module in the Rust standard library defines the string equality function:

 ~~~ {.xfail-test}
 #[lang="str_eq"]